 Rob makes music for several production music libraries, including Audio Network, IndieSonics and Reliable Source Music.
 His music is featured on networks around the world including BBC, ITV and Sky.

 Rob studied for his BA in Music at the University of Bristol, returning to the same university to also complete an MA in Composition for Film & TV.
 Rob's diverse musical background as a classically-trained pianist, chorister, guitarist and flautist, as well as electronic producer, means he can expertly compose in a wide variety of musical genres.

-Rob has performed with ensembles all over Europe, including frequent concerts at the Royal Albert Hall and Royal Festival Hall with the London Philharmonic Choir.
+Rob has performed with ensembles all over Europe, with frequent outings as part of the London Philharmonic Choir, including well-received concerts at the BBC Proms at the Royal Albert Hall.
 He has played in month-long sell-out runs of two musical theatre productions at the Edinburgh Fringe Festival, resulting in further performances in London theatres.